lillahorvath/Ticker_Lookup_App/README.md

 # Flask on Heroku

+This is the code behind the Ticker Lookup App on Heroku.
+The app is a project of The Data Incubator Data Science Fellowship Program and uses the resources listed below.

+## TDI - About the project
 This project is intended to help you tie together some important concepts and technologies from the 12-day course, including Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.